R-Gaurav/train-delay-estimation/doc/Tutorial.md

 4> Save **env.py**.

 ### Creating pickle data
-1> I have already provided some data in pickle format which were either manually created or collected from internet via REST APIs.
+1> We have already provided some data in pickle format which were either manually created or collected from internet via REST APIs.
 Although you need to create few more data in pickle format.